Work About

 Next Project

-SalesX - AI-Powered CRM.
+SalesX - Voice-First CRM.

 Process & Philosophy.